Editing Physiological Signals in Videos Using Latent Representations: Discussion

 \textbf{Lossy video reconstruction.} Our approach operates in the latent space of a \gls{3dvae}, which inherently involves a lossy process.
 Even with the strongest available \gls{3dvae} backbone, reconstruction fidelity is not perfect, and local distortions may appear in the output videos, especially in high-frequency regions, i.e., regions with edges or textures (as shown in Fig.~\ref{fig:comparison}), leading to a slight drop in PSNR compared to signal-processing–based baselines.
 One promising direction is to replace the \gls{3dvae} backbone with emerging representations such as Gaussian Splatting~\cite{kerbl20233dgaussiansplattingrealtime}, which have recently been explored for video embeddings~\cite{wang2025gsvcefficientvideorepresentation}.
 Such variants could enable rPPG editing directly in the Gaussian parameter space, potentially improving reconstruction fidelity while preserving subtle physiological signals.

 \textbf{Lack of \gls{hrv} modeling.} Our current design does not explicitly model \gls{hrv}.
-The employed wave loss enforces alignment with a simple sinusoidal template at the target frequency, which facilitates heart rate manipulation but cannot capture the richer temporal dynamics associated with \gls{hrv}.
-A natural extension would be to incorporate temporal generative priors such as state-space models~\cite{ROSAS2024107857} or neural ODEs~\cite{nazaret2023modeling}, which can represent richer stochastic dynamics, thereby enabling explicit editing of both mean heart rate and its variability.
+The employed wave loss enforces alignment with a simple sinusoidal template at the target frequency, which facilitates \gls{hr} manipulation but cannot capture the richer temporal dynamics associated with \gls{hrv}.
+A natural extension would be to incorporate temporal generative priors such as state-space models~\cite{ROSAS2024107857} or neural ODEs~\cite{nazaret2023modeling}, which can represent richer stochastic dynamics, thereby enabling explicit editing of both mean \gls{hr} and its variability.

 \textbf{Dataset generalization.} Our evaluation is currently limited to benchmark datasets, while generalization to in-the-wild conditions with challenging illumination or motion remains unexplored.
 Expanding the training set to more diverse scenarios would improve robustness.
 Large-scale pretraining with synthetic-to-real domain adaptation, or leveraging multimodal foundation models that align video with physiological signals, could significantly enhance generalization in unconstrained environments.